ItEngine/express-mvc-boilerplate/README.rst

 Content
 -------

 1. Basic MVC structure to begin.
+Using MondoDB.
+2. Model **USER** integrate.
-2. Passport local-login.
+3. Passport local-login.
+Using field 'email' of model user.
-3. Middlewares for authentication.
+4. Middlewares for authentication.
+5. API REST with **express-restify-mongoose**.
-4. Bootstrap, Angular2 and polyfill api fetch pre-installed.
+6. Bootstrap, Angular2 and polyfill api fetch pre-installed.